-- (2) Street Tree Area.
-A minimum 4-foot wide street tree area, between the face of curb and the sidewalk, is required, unless the zoning officer city determines the minimum streetscape area per 660-12.L is not practicable. - (a) Planting Areas.
+- (a) Planting Areas.
 The street tree zone in nonstorefront locations should be treated as a landscaped parkway or paved with tree wells.
 See 660-68 for planters, planting beds, and lawns. - (b) Street Trees.
-Street trees per 350-14 must be provided within the street tree zone, unless the zoning officer city determines the minimum streetscape area is not practicable.
+Street trees per 350-14 must be provided within the street tree zone, unless the city determines the minimum streetscape area is not practicable.
 In locations where the sidewalk extends to the face of curb, tree wells must be provided for street trees - (3) Additional Elements.
-Additional streetscape elements beyond those required in this section may be required by the zoning officer city based on plans in place for the area.
+Additional streetscape elements beyond those required in this section may be required by the city based on plans in place for the area.